 Employee's tax is money that is deducted by an employer from an employee's wage or salary on a regular (usually monthly) basis.
-The amount of tax that should be deducted is written in tables that are issued by the South African Revenue Services (SARS).
+The amount of tax that should be deducted is written in tables that are issued by the South African Revenue Services (SARS) and will change from time to time.
 Every employer who pays wages or salaries which have to be taxed, has to register with the SARS as an employer for employees' tax purposes.